SandeepBhutiya/ktAnims/README.md

 A Simple & Configurable Android View-Animations Library written in pure Kotlin

 ## Implementation
-Add it in your root build.gradle at the end of repositories:
+Add it in your project's build.gradle at the end of repositories:

 ```
 allprojects {